Office of Admissions

 Students who seek admission must meet the following requirements and also any special requirements for the college or curriculum of their choice.

 Applicants must submit an application for admission and the appropriate application fee (see www.admissions.iastate.edu for current application fee information).
-In addition applicants must have their secondary school provide an official final transcript of their academic record, including cumulative grade point average, rank in class, and certification of graduation.
+In addition applicants must have their secondary school provide an official final transcript of their academic record, including cumulative grade point average and certification of graduation.

 Applicants must also arrange to have their ACT or SAT scores reported to Iowa State directly from the testing agency.
 U.S. citizen and immigrant applicants who will not graduate from an approved U.S. high school and whose primary language is not English must meet university communication proficiency requirements.
 This can be accomplished by achieving satisfactory scores on the TOEFL, IELTS, PTE, ACT, or SAT.
 In addition to these tests, the Duolingo English Test (DET) may be used for undergraduates only.
-Detailed information concerning test score requirements can be found at http://www.admissions.iastate.edu/intl/index.php.
+Detailed information concerning test score requirements can be found at http://www.admissions.iastate.edu/intl.

 Applicants may be required to submit additional information or data to support their applications.